Graph API and Microsoft Graph SDK module tips & gotchas

 Cmdlet Connect-MgGraph doesn't support the use of saved credentials

-Cmdlets don't have to return all properties values by default
+Cmdlets don't have to return all property values by default

-• The object with all available properties is always returned, but not all properties can be populated
+• The object with all available properties is always returned, but not all properties will be populated

 • The properties you want to retrieve can be specified by the Property parameter (Get-MgUser -Property DisplayName, Id) or parameter ExpandProperty if the property is expandable.
-Wildcard * isn't supported.
+Using a wildcard*isn't supported (but there is a workaround).

 It's not obvious whether property or expandProperty parameter should be used to get the property data

 • For example Get-MgGroup command returns property Owners only if expandProperty parameter will be used!
-If you call it like Get-MgGroup -property owners , there will be no error, but also Owners property will be always empty no matter what!
+If you call it like Get-MgGroup -property owners , there will be no error, but also the owner's property will be always empty no matter what!
 See this github issue.

 Some commands return properties that will be always empty